OUR OPINION

 What Not to Do

-1. Avoid Harsh Physical Scrubs
+1. Don't Use Harsh Physical Scrubs

 Scrubs with large, jagged particles—like those made with walnut shells or apricot kernels—can cause micro-tears in your skin, leading to long-term damage.
 These scrubs are far too rough for your face, so skip them altogether.